Capital city: Suva

 Elections in April 1987 resulted in victory for a coalition consisting of the NFP and the Fiji Labour Party (FLP), led by Dr Timoci Bavadra and supported by both ethnic Fijian and Indo-Fijian trades unions.
 Bavadra, an ethnic Fijian, became Prime Minister.
 In May 1987, the government was overthrown in a coup led by Lieutenant-Colonel Sitiveni Rabuka, who called for the ethnic Fijian dominance of all future governments.

 The May 1987 coup was followed by a period of racial unrest, during which the Great Council of Chiefs attempted to introduce constitutional reforms.
 Negotiations between Mara and Bavadra resulted in the formation of an interim government of unity.
 However, Rabuka led a second coup in September 1987 and in October he declared Fiji a republic.
 Having become a republic, it was then required to reapply for membership of the Commonwealth and, at their summit in Vancouver in October 1987, Commonwealth Heads of Government decided to allow its membership to lapse, primarily on the grounds that Fiji had adopted a form of government at variance with the democratically expressed wish of the people and so with Commonwealth principles.
 In December 1987 Rabuka appointed a new civilian government with Mara as Prime Minister and Ganilau as President.

 Key dates in the history of Fiji

-1643 – Dutch explorer Abel Tasman is the first European to visit the islands.
+1643 Dutch explorer Abel Tasman is the first European to discover the islands

-1970 – Independence after a century of British rule.
+1970 Independence gained after a century of British administration

 Legal System and Government